-- 6.1 General pre-commissioning checks relevant to safe operation consist of the following: Ensure that no foreign bodies are present within the fan or casing.
-Check electrical safety e.g. insulation and earthing.
-Check guarding of system.
-Check operation of Isolatory/Controls.
-Check fastenings for security. - 6.2 Other commissioning requirements are given in the relevant product documentation
+- 6.1 General pre-commissioning checks relevant to safe operation consist of the following: Ensure that no foreign bodies are present within the fan or casing. - Ensure that no foreign bodies are present within the fan or casing - Check electrical safety e.g. Insulation and earthing.
+Check guarding of system. - Check operation of Isolators/Controls. - Check fastenings for security. - 6.2 Other commissioning requirements are given in the relevant product documentation.